victoreram/victoreram.github.io/_posts/2022-08-26-Music-NFTs-Are-Like-Battle-Jackets.md

+﻿---
+title: Music NFTs Are Like Battle Jackets
+layout: blog
+categories:
+- Metal
+- Crypto
+---

-﻿# Music NFTs Are Like Battle Jackets
+# Music NFTs Are Like Battle Jackets

 *All photographs are taken by Peter Beste at peterbeste.com*